 In other words, the question isn't so much if someone was disguised, but rather who altered their image—was "Faith" a disguised Nerissa, or was "Nerissa" a disguised Faith?

 Unfortunately, here's where the game leaves off and things get murky, with evidence to support both sides.
 We do know that both characters existed as individual people (in the past) thanks to photo evidence.
-So, we'll examine both theories and I'll share which I lean towards, hopefully giving you enough puzzle pieces to form your own conclusions.
+So, we'll examine both theories and I'll share which I lean towards, hopefully giving you enough info to form your own conclusions.